microsoft/dstoolkit-mlops-v2/docs/how-to/FAQ.md

 ## Bicep or Terraform?

-The choice is there for each team to make individually.
 If your team is more comfortable using one or the other, then that should be the basis for the choice.
 The pipelines backing each IaC language produce the same base set of resources in Azure needed to support training and inference of one or more machine learning models.